-Setting build parameters with .properties
+Setting build parameters with .properties files

 Usually, DITA builds require setting a number of parameters that do not change frequently.
-You can reference a set of build parameters defined in a .properties
+You can reference a set of build parameters defined in a .properties file when building output with the dita command.
+If needed, you can override any parameter by specifying it explicitly as an argument to the dita command.

-About .properties
+About .properties files

-file is a text file that enumerates one or more name-value pairs, one per line, in the format name = value
+A .properties file is a text file that enumerates one or more name-value pairs, one per line, in the format name = value.
+The .properties filename extension is customarily used, but is not required.

 -